John-wallace89/JL-Watchtower/README.md

 <h3 style="color: red">UPDATE</h3> Added link to pop-up to provide information on the villains committing the
 crime.

+* User Story 12 (NEW - Added functionality
+As a customer, I can report a crime in the 'contact us' section.
+I receive a confirmation that my email has been sent and an automatic reply.

 ### Design ###

 * Colour scheme - The colour scheme is dark blue and white which matches with the imagery on the site